SCA-OAU/LearningResources/FullstackDevelopment/Fullstack.md

 Deployment is the process of putting your fullstack application live on the web.
 Understanding CI/CD pipelines, containerization, and cloud services will help you get your applications deployed quickly and efficiently.

+## Estimated Time: 2 - 4 weeks
+Deployment and DevOps require understanding containerization, CI/CD pipelines, and cloud services like AWS or Heroku.
+Learning how to automate deployment processes and manage applications post-launch will also take time.

 Here are some highly recommended tutorials and courses for **Deployment** and **DevOps**:
 ### Courses & Tutorials for Deployment & DevOps:

 - **[Docker for Beginners - by freeCodeCamp](https://www.youtube.com/watch?v=fqMOX6JJhGo)**